cwibach/CS-846-Code-Summarization-Excercise/Week5_Guidelines_Code_Summarization.md

 ```
 Bad: "Add comment blocks for all functions in folder Y"
 Good: "Add a comment block for functions X & Z in folder Y" (where functions X & Z are similar, or work in tandem)

 ```

+---

+---

+### Guideline 6: Develop a global plan for the entire repository.

+**Description:**
+Repository-level code understanding is not about “writing comments,” but about reasoning through the repository’s causal structure.

+**Reasoning:**
+The planning process should begin from a seed file—a clearly identified entry point—and expand to a plan for the entire project.
+This includes explicitly mapping, at the planning stage, which functions in the seed file call which functions in which files.

+The plan should clearly answer questions such as: Which components call this function?
+Which classes inherit from this class?
+Where is this field used?

+**Example:**

 ## 2. References